There are generally three different ways of obtaining compensation for injuries caused by crime. They are:

 What supporting documents do I need to include with my claim?

-An original power of attorney must be submitted if the applicant is represented by a legal representative.
+An original power of attorney must be submitted if the claimant is represented by a legal representative.
 The costs must usually be supported with the original invoices.
-It is also an advantage if the applicant in general submits the material listed above which is relevant to the damage or injury in question.
+It is also an advantage if the claimant in general submits the material listed above which is relevant to the damage or injury in question.

 Are there administrative or other charges to be paid when the claim is received and processed?